Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex4/README.md

 You have now added support for handling keyboard and pointer events.

 The Breakout game originally supported only keyboard events.
 However, Windows 10 UWP apps running on phones or in tablet mode do not have a keyboard.
-We had to add support for pointer events to Game.cpp.
+We had to add support for pointer events to **Game.cpp**.

-Take a look at Source/Game.cpp for examples of how pointer event support was added to the game.
+Take a look at **Source/Game.cpp** for examples of how pointer event support was added to the game.

 #### Next ####